jinhojang6/jinhojang6/README.md

 ### Hi there 👋

-I'm Jinho, a software developer & businessperson who is passionate about creating excellent products and brand related to software.
+I'm Jinho, a software developer who is passionate about creating excellent products and brand related to software.

 Always eager to learn new things and collaborate with intelligent people :)